420K-alt/Discord-bot/README.md

-#read the script in bot.py, it's easy to understand
+by 420 and loTus
-#Have fun
+read the script in bot.py, it's easy to understand Have fun